June 8, 2026

 “One important statistic is that up to 20 percent of people have an abnormality in their pituitary gland,” said Dr. Andrea Utz, an endocrinology specialist with Vanderbilt Health and the director of Vanderbilt’s Pituitary Center.
-“Almost all of them are small abnormalities, less than 10 millimeters, that do not make extra hormone or cause gland dysfunction.
+“Almost all of them are small abnormalities, less than 10 millimeters (the size of a pea), that do not make extra hormone or cause gland dysfunction.
 Most of these do not require any treatment.”

-Of course, there are exceptions: Some abnormalities may be large enough to press on important structures around the pituitary, like the nerves to the eyes, and some may affect the levels of the pituitary hormones in the body.
-The job of the specialist is to help determine what kind of abnormality you have, and whether yours will require treatment.
+Of course, there are exceptions: Some abnormalities may be large enough to press on important structures around the pituitary, like the nerves to the eyes.
+Some may affect the levels of pituitary hormones in the body.
+The specialist’s job is to help determine what kind of abnormality you have, and whether it needs treating.

 Here is what you need to know before your first appointment with a pituitary specialist.